 - Students will also be required to connect with the campus and community resources that can be of assistance to them as they execute their self-improvement plans and engage in activities on Canvas.

 - Students will be required to have monthly meetings outside of the classroom with a graduate advisor to discuss faculty feedback and overall academic performance throughout the semester.

-- Additionally, students will be required to attend mandatory tutoring sessions for a minimum of three hours each week of the semester with the appropriate center on campus, as prescribed by the academic coach/advisor.
+- Additionally, students will be required to attend mandatory tutoring sessions for a minimum of three hours each week of the semester with the appropriate center on campus, as prescribed by the Peer Academic Coach/advisor.

 Those who do not successfully complete ADVS 198 Pathways to Success and do not achieve the necessary retention standards will be placed on the appropriate academic standing based on their academic history.
 This includes, but is not limited to, academic suspension.